jwoLondon/adventOfCode/aoc.md

     fn argA argB
 ```

-Sometimes, puzzles ask us to iterate something _n_ times.
-This can be achieved by folding, supplying a list from 1..n, so this convenience function just makes that clearer:
+Sometimes, puzzles ask us to iterate something _n_ times This can be achieved by folding, supplying a list from 1..n, so this convenience function just makes that clearer:

 ```elm {l}
 iterate : Int -> b -> (b -> b) -> b